 Lakefilling is complete.
 Toronto and Region Conservation Authority (TRCA) has implemented Master Plan phase I including habitat creation and enhancement projects, trails and buildings.
 The park is designated as an Environmentally Significant Area and an Important Bird Area.
 It provides critical habitat for wildlife and unique recreation opportunities minutes from downtown Toronto.

 The Tommy Thompson Park Master Plan is the long-term vision for Toronto’s Urban Wilderness.
 It aims to create, enhance, restore and protect the natural features of the manmade landscape while providing recreational opportunities for all.

 Enhance aquatic and terrestrial habitat

 Enhance public recreational opportunities

-Toronto and Region Conservation (TRCA) is an industry leader in habitat creation and restoration.
+Toronto and Region Conservation Authority (TRCA) is an industry leader in habitat creation and restoration.

 The ecological approach to Tommy Thompson Park development has been guided by the principles of “Conservation by Design”.
 This is defined as the purposeful act of designing for a variety of natural habitats while combining natural succession principles to create functional, productive areas.

-The goals of restoration work at TTP are to preserve significant species, protect environmentally significant areas and enhance aquatic and terrestrial habitat.
+The goals of restoration work at Tommy Thompson Park are to preserve significant species, protect environmentally significant areas and enhance aquatic and terrestrial habitat.
 This approach integrates a variety of wildlife habitats and areas of natural succession to create functional habitats.

 What may look like disruptive construction is actually providing a key ecological concept!
 Construction equipment that manipulates the landscape creates a diverse topography with different growing conditions and provides the foundation for a natural variety of potential habitat types.
 This in turn encourages the natural succession of plant communities.